Revised February 29, 2016; September 1, 2022

 c.
 Contracts with other state agencies: Contracts with other state agencies must conform with Kansas Board of Regents policy concerning indirect cost reimbursement and other terms and conditions.
 See KBOR Policy Manual II.B.8.c (pdf), Contracts with Other State Agencies, Indirect Cost Reimbursement.
 For more information contact Purchasing and Contract Services.

 d.
-Employment agreements: Employment agreements must be processed in accordance with the appropriate procedures and forms maintained by the Division of Human Capital Services.
+Employment agreements: Employment agreements must be processed in accordance with the appropriate procedures and forms maintained by the Division of Human Resources.
 See PPM Chapter 4460, University Support Staff Employee Personnel Actions and PPM Chapter 4650, Unclassified Employee Personnel Actions.
-For more information contact Human Capital Services.
+For more information contact Human Resources.

 e.
 Internal university agreements: All agreements where one university unit agrees to provide services to another university unit.
 Such agreements can include the transfer of funds, and can be by, or between, university controlled corporations.
 Contact the Office of General Counsel to discuss such agreements and request a template.